what I offer

 Thriving at Work, an independent review of mental health and employers found that the potential cost of mental ill health to an employer costs UK organisations between £33 and £42 billion each year, or around £1,400 for each employee every year.

-Activities range from mindfulness based natural walks and a variety of nature attunement practices to creating environmental art, and can also include more practical activities such as natural crafts, foraging, fire making, den building and more.
+Activities range from mindfulness based nature walks and a variety of nature attunement practices such as creating environmental art and nature journaling.
+Practical activities such as natural crafts, foraging, fire making, den building can also be included.

 There is a substantial and ever-growing body of evidence on the health benefits of implementing both the arts and nature into working practice.

 Get in touch to find out more or book a taster day for managers and team leaders.
-The coronavirus outbreak and subsequent lockdowns negatively impacted many businesses and workforces, and many organisations have realised they need to place more emphasis on employee health as we move into a more positive, post-pandemic future.
+The coronavirus lockdowns negatively impacted many businesses and workforces, and many organisations have realised they need to place more emphasis on employee health as we move into a more positive future.

 Activities are delivered in a warm, relaxed and fun way, with the pace of the day adapted intuitively to participants.
 Rewild My Soul can cater for groups of up to 15 adults for each event, with half or full days available.